"Give me six hours to chop down a tree and I will spend the first four sharpening the axe" - Abraham Lincoln

 Whenever you begin a new hiring initiative, it’s essential to make sure that all other stakeholders are onboard - you don’t want to run into roadblocks further down the line.

-Schedule a time to talk to the relevant hiring managers, recruiters and sourcers about the kind of things they'd like to see in a new marketing hire, and the way that they currently look for candidates.
+Schedule a time to talk to the relevant hiring managers, recruiters and sourcers about the kind of things they'd like to see in a new marketing hire.
+Get a feel for the way that teams currently look for candidates.

 Here are the areas that it is important to cover in your discussion: